Over 200 miles of groomed trails

 NORTH TO MESICK

-After tasting some Boon Cheese and crackers (and warming up by the fire of course), head toward Mesick on Trail 37.
+After tasting some Boon Cheese and crackers, head toward Mesick on Trail 37.
 This trail meanders through the forest, while offering a more rustic style ride with hilly terrain, and flattening out on the old railroad bed along M-37.
 Experience the awesome views across farmland, meadows and rivers along the trail.

 When you arrive at Mesick, take in lunch at a downtown watering hole before heading back on Trail 37 to do the Caberfae Loop on 637/6, so you can arrive back to Coyote Crossing for dinner.
 The restaurant also will feature live entertainment from time to time, so be sure to check ahead, and potentially plan you trip accordingly.
 The Restaurant is equipped with space for helmets and gear.
 Relax and take it in, it’s great place to chat with sled heads riding the trails, and prepare for a few more hours of snowmobile stories.